 The biggest problem with the Kodak UI is the lack of various options that should be there, while during my usage, I couldn’t find the settings to customize Contrast, sharpness, etc. manually.
 Even for selecting the predefined picture and sound adjustments, we have to go on the Live TV or HDMI input source and then need to press the Menu button.
 I couldn’t comprehend why the customization options were not there and even the pre-define ones are hidden so deep that a normal user would get perplexed in actually getting them.

 Hardware and Software

 Well, the picture quality here is subject to your source.
-It depends what are your paying such as while watching Star Trek Discovery the image was bright and vivid however in sometimes the blacks are slightly grey.
-The color reproduction is good, at the price the 42FHDX7XPRO is available yet the only problem arising when the scenes in movies abruptly shift from dark to light.
+It depends on what you’re paying, such as while watching Star Trek Discovery the image was bright and vivid however sometimes the blacks are slightly grey.
+The color reproduction is good, at the price the 42FHDX7XPRO is available yet the only problem arises when the scenes in movies abruptly shift from dark to light.
 The Kodak TV is good if you want a bright image for watching TV and want to invest in a Fire TV stick or Chromecast for your Smart TV needs.